samathaluca/new-lazycamp/README.md

 As a user I want to be able to use familiar chat messaging e.g. Facebook messaging.
 I can then check when the recipient last checked the messages and know when my message has been seen.
 I would prefer this to an unfamiliar chatbox not knowing if I am being responded to by a not or a real person.

+As a user I may want to attend events mini festivals or intimate events to meet like minded people around a campfire or sharing circle.

+As a user I may want to attend events mini festivals or intimate events to improve my physical or mental health, walking, tai chi, stress relief, relaxation techniques.

+As a user I may want to attend events mini festivals or intimate events to learn a new skill, for example, yoga, foraging, meditation.

+As a user I may want to attend events mini festivals or intimate events to solve a problem, for example, I drink too much.

 ## Professionals/Business User stories.